"

 Coda | Carbon Democracy: Political power in the age of oil, Timothy Mitchell, 2013

-- How does the history of energy-production challenge the association of liberal democracies with intensification of non-violent communicative action in the expanding public sphere?
+• How does the history of energy-production challenge the association of liberal democracies with the intensification of non-violent communicative action in the expanding public sphere?

-- How does the very liberal countries stand against formation of deliberative mechanisms in the region?
+• How do the very liberal countries professing a commitment to the freedom of public speech stand against the formation of deliberative mechanisms in the region?

-- How do you think epistemology of race can become productive and counterproductive in understanding operativity of violence and establishment of dominance in the region considering shifting alliances established between Western and Middle-eastern powers?
+• How do you think the epistemology of race can become productive and counterproductive in understanding the operativity of violence and the establishment of dominance in the region, considering the strategies used during public relations campaigns and shifting alliances established between Western and Middle-Eastern powers?

 Works Cited